The Barbarian (wrestler): World Championship Wrestling (1992-1993)

 Barbarian made his televised debut in WCW as a villain on 4 July episode of Saturday Night, where he defeated Steve Pritchard.
 On 12 July episode of Main Event, Barbarian and Dick Slater were booked to defeat The Fabulous Freebirds (Jimmy Garvin and Michael Hayes) for the United States Tag Team Championship.
 However, this was the last match for this title as the title was retired a month later.
 Barbarian was heavily pushed throughout the summer with a winning streak against the likes of Brian Pillman, Tom Zenk, Marcus Alexander Bagwell and Barry Windham.
 He was placed in an alliance with Tony Atlas, Cactus Jack, Jake Roberts and Butch Reed.
 Their main rival was Ron Simmons, whom Barbarian unsuccessfully challenged for the World Heavyweight Championship at the Halloween Havoc pay-per-view.
 Barbarian entered the King of Cable Tournament, losing to Dustin Rhodes in the quarter-final on 14 November episode of Saturday Night.
 On 18 November Clash of the Champions XXI, Barbarian, Cactus Jack and Tony Atlas lost to Simmons and his debuting partner 2 Cold Scorpio in a handicap match.
-Barbarian appeared at the company's premier pay-per-view Starrcade on 29 December, where he was randomly paired with Kensuke Sasaki against Big Van Vader and Dustin Rhodes in a Lethal Lottery qualifying match, which the latter duo won.
+Barbarian appeared at the company's premier pay-per-view Starrcade '92: Battlebowl – The Lethal Lottery II on 29 December, where he was randomly paired with Kensuke Sasaki against Big Van Vader and Dustin Rhodes in a Lethal Lottery qualifying match, which the latter duo won.

 On 13 January 1993 Clash of the Champions XXII, Barbarian was supposed to team with Vader, Paul Orndorff and Barry Windham against Sting, Dustin Rhodes and Ron Simmons in a Thundercage match but Barbarian was kicked out of his team by Harley Race for siding with Cactus Jack.
 As a result, Barbarian turned into a heroic character.
 On 17 January episode of Main Event, Barbarian and Jack faced Vader and Orndorff in a match, which ended in a double disqualification.
 The two teams faced off in a no disqualification match on 23 January episode of Power Hour which Vader and Orndorff won.
 On 30 January episode of Saturday Night, Barbarian lost to Orndorff in singles competition.
 Barbarian received a title match against Vader for the World Heavyweight Championship on 7 February episode of Main Event, where Vader retained the title.
 Barbarian made his last televised appearance on 7 March episode of Main Event, where he lost to Steve Regal in the first round match of a tournament for the vacant World Television Championship.
 He would compete on the house show circuit for the next few months and departed the company in June.
+For the remainder of 1993, he worked in Japan, Germany, Puerto Rico and India.